LIT-Protocol/getlit/README.md

 # GetLit CLI

-The GetLit CLI is a command-line tool designed to help developers manage their Lit projects.
+The GetLit CLI is a command-line tool designed to help developers manage their Lit Actions projects.
 The CLI provides a set of commands to create, build, test, and configure Lit Actions.

 ## Getting Started